North Penn Volunteer Fire Co

 The most important part our job is teaching fire prevention and safety.
 The fire company actively visits schools and religious organizations to teach about fire prevention.
 While October is recognized as “Fire Prevention Month”, it is a year-round task for the fire company.
 The NPVFC is always excited and open to visiting and teaching the community about the fire service and the community.

 Every Monday evening at 7 pm, the fire company holds weekly training also known as ‘Drill Night.’
 During weekly drill, we train and refresh the various skills required during an emergency.
 Each week is a different skill to maintain proficiency and readiness to answer any emergency.
 The doors are open and the community is always welcomed to come see and learn!

-Volunteer Medical Services Corps
+Volunteer Medical Services Corps of Lansdale

 Emergencies: Dial 911

 The VMSC provides emergency ambulance services to the North Penn area and surrounding communities.
 In addition, they conduct rescue operations and provide support services to other ambulance squads, police departments, fire companies, and industry.
 They also conduct emergency medical training for their membership and the general public.
 The Corps fleet is made up of 9 ALS Ambulances, 3 Rescue vehicles, 1 Marine unit, 3 Command vehicles, 1 Special Service, 6 ALS/BLS Mountain bikes, and 1 Montgomery County MCI Trailer.
 The Corps staffs 3 stations with ALS coverage 24 hours a day, 7 days a week, 365 days a year.